lue-bird/elm-review-mini/README.md

 So the value provided by the review should be much greater than the trouble it causes, and if you find that a review doesn't live up to this, consider disabling it.

 Review reviews are most useful when some pattern must never appear in the code.
-It gets less useful when a pattern is allowed to appear in certain cases, as there is [no good solution for handling exceptions to reviews](#is-there-a-way-to-ignore-errors-).
+It gets less useful when a pattern is allowed to appear in certain cases, as there is [no good solution for handling exceptions to reviews](#what-if-i-disagree-with-a-review-on-a-specific-case-in-my-code).
 If you really need to make exceptions, they must be written in the review itself, or the review should be configurable.

 For reviews that enforce a certain **coding style**, or suggest simplifications to your code, I would ask you to raise the bar for inclusion even higher.
-A few examples:

-  - I much prefer using `|>` over `<|`, and I think using the latter to pipe functions over several lines is harder to read.
-Even if using `|>` was indeed better for most situations and even if my teammates agree, this would prevent me from writing tests [the suggested way](https://github.com/elm-explorations/test#quick-start) for instance.
-  - If a record contains only one field, then I could suggest not using a record and use the field directly, which would make things simpler.
+For example: If a record contains only one field, then I could suggest not using a record and use the field directly, which would make things simpler.
 But using a record can have the advantage of being more explicit: `findFiles [] folder` is harder to understand than `findFiles { exceptions = [] } folder`.

 Some reviews might suggest using advanced techniques to avoid pitfalls, which can make it harder for newcomers to get something done.
 When enabling this kind of review, make sure that the message it gives is helpful enough to unblock users.